Energy consumption in households

 Energy consumption in households by type of end-use

-In the EU, the main use of energy by households is for heating their homes (64.1 % of final energy consumption in the residential sector), see Table 2.
-Electricity used for lighting and most electrical appliances represents 14.4 % (this excludes the use of electricity for powering the main heating, cooling or cooking systems), while the proportion used for water heating is slightly higher, representing 14.8 %.
-Main cooking devices require 5.6 % of the energy used by households, while space cooling and other end-uses cover 0.3 % and 0.9 % respectively.
-Heating of space and water consequently represents 78.9 % of the final energy consumed by households.
+In the EU, the main use of energy by households is for heating their homes (64.4 % of final energy consumption in the residential sector), see Table 2.
+Electricity used for lighting and most electrical appliances represents 13.6 % (this excludes the use of electricity for powering the main heating, cooling or cooking systems), while the proportion used for water heating is slightly higher, representing 14.5 %.
+Main cooking devices require 6.0 % of the energy used by households, while space cooling and other end-uses cover 0.5 % and 1.1 % respectively.
+Heating of space and water represents 78.9 % of the final energy consumed by households.

 Use of energy products in households by purpose

-Electricity logically covers 100 % of the energy needs for lighting and space cooling in the EU but also 84.7 % of the other end-uses and 48.8 % for cooking.
-Gas plays an essential role in terms of space and water heating (respectively 43.0 % and 47.7 % of the energy consumed for these end-uses) and in cooking (33.6 %).
-Renewables cover 23.4 % of the energy needs for space heating, 9.9 % for water heating and 5.1 % for cooking.
-Derived heat plays an important role only in water heating (11.2 %) and in space heating (9.5 %), while oil products still cover 14.0 % of space heating energy use, 11.8 % of cooking and 10.8 % of water heating (see Figure 4).
+As depicted in Figure 3 and in Table 2, electricity covers 100 % of the energy needs for lighting and space cooling in the EU but also 50.6 % for cooking (Table 6).
+Natural gas plays an essential role in terms of space and water heating of the energy consumed for these end-uses (respectively 39.3 % and 43 % Tables 4 and 5) and in cooking (32.4 %, Table 6).
+Renewables cover 29.2 % of the energy needs for space heating, 13.9 % for water heating and 4.6 % for cooking (Tables 4, 5 and 6).
+Derived heat plays an important role only in water heating (13.2 %, Table 5) and in space heating (10.4 %, Table 4).
+Oil product's energy use still cover 11.3 % of space heating, 11.8 % of cooking and 9.2 % of water heating (Tables 4, 5 and 6).

-Cooking is generally based on the use of electricity (in 14 Member States) and gas (11 Member States) with Malta using petroleum products (91.3 %) for that purpose (see Table 6).
+Cooking is generally based on the use of electricity (more than 50 % of the needs in 13 Member States) and gas (more than 50 % in five Member States) with only Malta and Cyprus using petroleum products for that purpose (80 % and 59.3 % respectively) (see Table 6).

 Source data for tables and graphs

-The collection of data on energy consumption in households by type of end-use is based on the Regulation (EC) No 1099/2008 on energy statistics as amended by Commission Regulation (EU) No 431/2014.
+The collection of data on energy consumption in households by type of end-use is based on the Regulation (EC) No 1099/2008 on energy statistics as amended by Commission Regulation (EU) No 2146/2019.
 The provision of historical series up to 2010 is made on a voluntary basis.
 Mandatory reporting starts with reference year 2015.
-Data will be implemented into the online database of Eurostat by the end of 2019.

 Further disaggregation of the statistics on final energy consumption is crucial for policy makers to monitor and further develop energy policies.
-The first sector where this disaggregation was completed and implemented is the residential (or households) sector.
-Eurostat now works with reporting countries and data users on the further disaggregation of the other final energy consumption sectors, namely industry, services and transport - data from these sectors will be available in future.
+The first sector where this disaggregation was completed and implemented is the residential (or households) sector, followed by the industry sector.
+Detailed data of the final energy consumption in industry will be available from August 2022 (mandatory reporting starts with reference year 2020).
+Eurostat has established in the latest amendment of Regulation (EC) No 1099/2008 on Energy Statistics the breaking down of final energy consumption in other sectors, namely services and transport activities.